-Dr. Hagop Hakimian's specialty is chiropractic.
-His average patient rating is 4.5 stars out of 5.
-His areas of expertise include scoliosis, holistic approaches, and temporomandibular joint disorder (TMJ).
-Dr. Hakimian takes Most Insurance Plans, Self-Pay/Uninsured, and Medicare insurance.
+Dr. Hagop Hakimian works as a chiropractor in Hayward, CA. Dr. Hakimian's areas of expertise include the following: scoliosis, holistic approaches, and temporomandibular joint disorder (TMJ).
+His average rating from his patients is 4.5 stars out of 5.
+He accepts Most Insurance Plans, Self-Pay/Uninsured, and Medicare insurance.

 Clinical interests: Carpal Tunnel Syndrome, Holistic Approaches, Spine Problems, Scoliosis, General Care, Trigger Point ...
 (Read more)

-Dr. R. Martins specializes in chiropractic.
-Her clinical interests include temporomandibular joint disorder (TMJ), activator methods, and general care.
-Blue Cross/Blue Shield, Aetna, and Self-Pay/Uninsured are among the insurance carriers that Dr. Martins takes.
-Dr. Martins has received the distinction of Honors Chiropractic Intern.
+Dr. R. Martins practices chiropractic in Castro Valley, CA. Areas of particular interest for Dr. Martins include temporomandibular joint disorder (TMJ), activator methods, and general care.
+She is an in-network provider for Blue Cross/Blue Shield, Aetna, Self-Pay/Uninsured, and more.
+She has received the following distinction: Honors Chiropractic Intern.

 Clinical interests: Spine Problems, General Care, Temporomandibular Joint Disorder, Activator Methods

 Medicare Patient Age

 Medicare Patient Ethnicity